xpsi-group/xpsi/joss/paper.md

      index: 2
    - name: Institut de Recherche en Astrophysique et Planétologie, UPS-OMP, CNRS, CNES, 9 avenue du Colonel Roche, BP 44346, F-31028 Toulouse Cedex 4, France
      index: 3
-date: 23 September 2022
+date: 26 September 2022
 bibliography: xpsijoss.bib
 ---

 # Summary

-Stars play host to exotic environments that cannot be simulated in terrestrial laboratories.
-The focus of this work is neutron stars, thought to be the most compact extended objects in the Universe.
-Observable radiation from a neutron star encodes information about fundamental physics (gravity, electromagnetism, and nuclear forces) and astrophysical processes (such as the state and evolution of a stellar magnetosphere).
-Neutron stars are often detected by astronomers because their radiative signal - in radio, X-ray and gamma-rays -  is pulsed due to bulk stellar rotation.
-By modeling the physical process that generates data registered by telescopes, astronomers and astrostatisticians can make inferential statements about the nature of the extreme Universe.
+X-PSI is a software package designed to simulate rotationally-modified (pulsed) surface X-ray emission from neutron stars and to perform Bayesian statistical inference on real or simulated pulse profile data sets.
+Model parameters of interest include neutron star mass and radius and the system geometry and properties of the hot emitting surface regions.

 # Statement of need

-There exist open-source libraries and packages to support a subset of the modeling treated in astrophysical literature.
-They provide frameworks, toolsets, model implementations, and so on.
-One sub-field for which there does not exist such an open-source project, is for the *statistical modeling* of X-ray signals that pulse due to rotational modulation of asymmetric emission from the surface of a neutron star.
-Pulsing X-ray signals from neutron stars are modeled to statistically estimate parameters such as stellar mass and radius, and properties of the surface radiation field such as a map of temperature.
+Rotationally modulated (pulsed) X-ray signals from neutron stars can be modeled to statistically estimate parameters such as stellar mass and radius, and properties of the surface radiation field such as a map of temperature.
 The mass and radius of a neutron star are a function of the equation of state of internal matter (especially the dense matter in the core)